 Refer to buyer’s guide for purchasing project management software for a complete step by step guide on how to select software for project management.
 This guide specifies the requirements of task management software as part of a good project management application.

-Good references for task and project management could be found here:
+Good references for task management, project management and tools needed for best practices could be found here: